 Park improvements and amenities include:

-To get involved with programs or to help with a committee, visit our Council committees and contact the chair of the committee you are interested in via the committee e-mail address.
+To get involved with programs or to help with a committee, visit our Council Committees Page and contact the chair of the committee you are interested in via the committee e-mail address.